google/zetasql/docs/query-syntax.md

 a non-recursive [subquery][subquery-concepts]
 and a name associated with the CTE.

-+ A non-recursive CTE cannot reference itself.
++ A non-recursive CTE can't reference itself.
 + A non-recursive CTE can be referenced by the query expression that contains the `WITH` clause, but [rules apply][cte-rules].